Ico-Master/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is my readme about tasks iven to me in ALX SE programme
+This is my readme file about tasks given on Pointers concepts in my ALX SE programme